I'm Sara

 toddler peering into crib to see newborn brother in nursery

 With the passing of just days and weeks, you’ll notice just how quickly your baby grows and changes.
-An in-home newborn session allows you to capture this fleeting time through photos.
-These photos will be treasured by you and your children as they grow.
-Being at home also allows you to document real life – diaper changes, feeding, sweet snuggles, and new siblings holding hands with everything you need at your disposal.
-A little prepping of your home goes a long way to keep the focus on you and your baby.
-This is your baby’s first home and part of your family story, too.
-After all, home is where the heart is.
-It doesn’t have to be perfect, it just has to be you.
+An in-home newborn session allows you to capture these fleeting moments in beautiful, authentic photos that you’ll treasure for years to come.
+Being at home for the session lets you document real-life moments—diaper changes, feedings, sweet snuggles, and new siblings holding hands—all with the comfort of everything you need close by.
+A little preparation of your home goes a long way in keeping the focus on you and your baby.
+After all, this is your baby’s first home, and it’s part of your family story, too.
+It doesn’t have to be perfect; it just has to be real.

-Having had two babies myself, I know it can also feel stressful having someone in your home taking newborn photos so soon after welcoming your new baby.
-But photo sessions don’t have to be stressful.
-You may think your home isn’t picture perfect and it doesn’t have to be.
-What matters most is the love you have for your baby, the early connections, the blossoming sibling relationships and all of the moments in between.
-But, there are also a few easy things you can do to prep your home for photos to keep the focus on you and your baby.
+Having had two babies myself, I know it can feel stressful having someone in your home taking newborn photos so soon after your little one arrives.
+But your home doesn’t need to look picture-perfect.
+What matters most is the love you have for your baby, the early connections, the growing sibling relationships, and all the moments in between.
+A few easy steps can help you prepare your space so that the focus stays on you and your baby.

 mother in black dress sitting by window nursing swaddled newborn